Why open your hospice garden?

 Read the case studies below from hospices who already hold an open gardens to find out why they take part – and what’s in it for your hospice.

-Now is a great time to get involved with the National Garden Scheme.
+Now is a great time to start thinking about how your hospice can involved with the National Garden Scheme.

-If you'd like to get involved, there are some important deadlines to be aware of:
+If you'd like to register for an open garden, there are some important deadlines to be aware of:

 - If you've not previously opened your garden for the National Garden Scheme, you'll first need to contact your County Organiser to arrange a visit to ensure the garden is suitable to open for the Scheme.
 You'll then need to complete your registration by 1st October.